ScottLogic/iOS8-day-by-day/01-swift-intro/01-swift-intro.md

     if let class1AsMyProtocol = class1 as?
 MyProtocol {
       // We're in
     }

+> __NOTE:__ Swift 1.2 allows checking conformance of Swift-only protocols, so
+> the following is no longer accurate.

 However, this will have an error, because in order to check conformance of a protocol that protocol must be an objective-C protocol - and annotated with